chirpy8/chirpy8.github.io/_posts/2024-07-05-post-Firmware2.md

 ![ghidra hex view5]({{ site.url }}{{ site.baseurl }}/assets/images/ghidra hex view5.png)

 So we have code starting at 0x209.
 We know that for the HC16 processor, vectors occupy the first 0x200 bytes.
 So this suggests the vectors start at address 0x009.
 Looking here, we see that the first two vectors (at 0x009 and 0x00b) have the values 0x0bb0 and 0x0200.
 This would set the program counter to 0x0200.
-It is also possible that the first 9 bytes, before the start of vectors, is a file header.
+It is also possible that the first 9 bytes, before the start of vectors, are a file header.
 Also, the 5 byte sequences at 0x409, 0x80e, and 0xc13 (and so on) are block header for blocks of 0x400 bytes (= 1k bytes).
 Putting this altogether, and adding a bit more info from subsequent insights we have the following information on the ".b68" file format.

 * 9 Byte initial header
   * 04 00: block size (1k bytes)